 It's not like making fresh pasta.
 You don't knead it.

+This is where it gets a little sticky!
+Sprinkle flour on a large cutting board.
 You'll need 2 spoons to shape your Ricotta Gnocchi dough.
 You won't be able to handle it with your hands.

 With one spoon scoop a small portion and with the other you shape it as best you can into a ball.
 Half the fun is eating these strangely shaped pasta so don't worry if they aren't perfect.
 They aren't meant to be.